ValeP314/pp4-future-home/README.md

 - I read [Better Programming](https://betterprogramming.pub/build-a-personal-journal-with-django-and-python-f4835d27368c) article, to have an overview on blogs and functionality.
 - I watched [Code with Stein](https://www.youtube.com/watch?v=I8TRkEcw9Mg) tutorials.
 - I searched for other PP4 projects on GitHub, to make sure I was working in the right direction.
+- The difference between forking and cloning a repository were analysed on [GitHub](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) and confirmed on [Educative](https://www.educative.io/answers/what-is-the-difference-between-forking-and-cloning-in-git).

 ### Disclaimer